UNT-RITS/UNT-RITS.github.io/website_project/docs/index.md

 This documentation is the current official documentation of UNT's flagship resource, Talon3.

-Please contact hpc-admin@unt.edu for any Talon3 and UNT HPC support questions!
+Please contact SciComp-Support@unt.edu for any Talon3 and UNT HPC support questions!

 You can find information on getting a HPC Talon account [here](newaccount.md)